 By sniping lots of cards for a lower price, you can then re-list them back on the market for their actual value and net a tidy profit.

-This can be a way to make small gains in the early stages of the season or make big bucks if you’re able to snipe a high-value player for a lot less than he’s worth.
+This can be a way to make small gains over a long period of time or make big bucks in one swoop if you’re able to snipe a high-value player for a lot less than he’s worth.

 If your aim is purely to make coins, consider casting a wider net with your filters instead of looking for a specific card.
 For example, if French defenders are going up in value, search for all of them rather than just Kounde or Lacroix.